fortinet-fortisoar/widget-picklist-monitor/README.md

 Following enhancements have been made to the custom picklist message widget in version 1.1.1:

-- Handled unnecessary api calls made by the widget.
+- Optimized the API calls this widget triggered resulting in improved performance.

 ## Custom Picklist Message Views